twinplanets/Phoenix-Media-Wall-Sample/README.md

 The debug motion object class in this package creates simple gameobjects to represent the bodytracking data.
 Once added to the Websocket Client Motion Objects array, the Debug Motion Object class will instantiate each skeleton in the bodytracking data.
 This is useful as a comparison tool to ensure that the bodytracking data is being accurately represented.
 (Tip: Rendering your character as 50% transparent in the material properties allows you to see the debug skeleton joints when they render inside the character body)

 ![Screenshot](Docs/debugmotionobject.png)

+INFORMATION: The debug data was recorded with the camera at a different angle, so it will not line up with the prefab scene.
+This is okay, as when tested on the media wall you will see it lines up correctly.

 #### AvatarIK skeleton